TheCodingChihuahua/Spotify-Infinite-Scroller/README.md

 This userscript was built and tested using Tampermonkey.
 You need Tampermonkey or some other userscript loader to run this userscript.
-Latest version 1.9.5 by TheCodingChihuahua
+Latest version 1.9.7 by TheCodingChihuahua
 Spotify Infinite Scroller is styled to fit right in to Spotify's UI

 First release!

-1.9.5 adds:
+1.9.7 has:
 - Infinite scroller
 - Toggle button in bottom right corner, press to switch infinite scrolling on/off
 - Toggle button changes the mouse pointer to "select" when hovered
+- Super easy-to-read debug in the console

 To-do:
 - Settings for where the toggle button is (maybe)